AdobeDocs/workfront.en/help/administration-and-setup/add-users/configure-and-grant-access/deleting-soon-need-temporarily-for-access-level-revamp.md

    <li> <p>Cost per hour and billing per hour on User preferences.
 You can configure this using the gear icon <img src="assets/gear-icon-in-access-levels.png"> on the Edit button in step 5 above.</p> </li>
    <li> <p>Cost per hour and billing per hour on Job Roles.
 You can configure this using the gear icon <img src="assets/gear-icon-in-access-levels.png"> on the Edit button in step 5 above.</p> </li>
   </ul> </li>
- <li> <p>As a <span>Workfront administrator</span>, you control the financial information a user can see on projects through the user's access level. </p> <p>You also control the resource budgeting and allocation information that the user can see in the Resource Management tools through the user's access level. </p> <p>For more information, see <a href="#resource" class="MCXref xref">Resource Management</a> in this article.</p> </li>
+ <li> <p>As a Workfront administrator, you control the financial information a user can see on projects through the user's access level. </p> <p>You also control the resource budgeting and allocation information that the user can see in the Resource Management tools through the user's access level. </p> <p>For more information, see <a href="#resource" class="MCXref xref">Resource Management</a> in this article.</p> </li>
- <li>Not all access levels include full access to financial data in <span>Workfront</span>.
+ <li>Not all access levels include full access to financial data in Workfront.
 A user with a Planner access level has full access to financial data.</li>
  <li>A user whose access level doesn't allow access to financial data cannot create a risk for a project.
 For more information, see <a href="../../../manage-work/projects/define-a-business-case/create-edit-risks-on-projects.md" class="MCXref xref">Create and edit risks on projects</a>.</li>
 </ul>

 To learn the default configuration of the 3 main access settings for portfolios and programs (Edit access, View access, and No access) in each of the 6 default access levels, see [Access levels overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/access-levels-overview.md).

-For information about what a `Workfront administrator` can allow users to do with portfolios and programs in each of the 6 default access levels, see the section [Configurable access to functionality for each object type](../../../administration-and-setup/add-users/access-levels-and-object-permissions/configurable-functionality-in-each-access-level-by-object-type.md#financia) in the article [Configurable access to functionality for each object type](../../../administration-and-setup/add-users/access-levels-and-object-permissions/configurable-functionality-in-each-access-level-by-object-type.md).
+For information about what a Workfront administrator can allow users to do with portfolios and programs in each of the 6 default access levels, see the section [Configurable access to functionality for each object type](../../../administration-and-setup/add-users/access-levels-and-object-permissions/configurable-functionality-in-each-access-level-by-object-type.md#financia) in the article [Configurable access to functionality for each object type](../../../administration-and-setup/add-users/access-levels-and-object-permissions/configurable-functionality-in-each-access-level-by-object-type.md).

 ### Resource Management

-As you configure access settings for the `Resource Management` object type in an access level, be aware of the following:
+As you configure access settings for the Resource Management object type in an access level, be aware of the following:

 <ul>
  <li> <p>If you choose <span class="bold">Edit</span> in step 5 above and configure the gear option <img src="assets/gear-icon-in-access-levels.png"> settings , you can select any or all of the following options to control the editing access that users have to the Resource Management tools:</p>